Two Days In Dublin Itinerary

 Don’t get lost in Dublin’s confusing streets.
 We use Dame Street as our artery as we walk from Trinity to Guinness through the gritty Liberties

 When I'm sightseeing, I just want a quick lunch.
-I don't want to linger and lose time, so that's reflected in my choices.
+I don't want to linger and lose time.
+These are all on or very close to the route and do quick service.

 Rosie's Cafe Across from Christchurch, this is a local family run cafe with good sandwiches.
-You don't have to wait long and isn't expensive.
 I used to live close by and ate here a lot.
-You'll pass this on the walk back to town from Guinness.

-Now we leave the tourist trail behind and go to more local Dublin, where Dublin itself is the attraction.
-So put your wallet away, there's no entrance fees needed here.
+Now we leave the tourist trail behind and go to more local Dublin, where Dublin itself is the attraction not museums.

 Grafton Street Unwrapped- The Shopping Centre of Dublin